 - nausea and sometimes vomiting.

 Pain comes in attacks and is often present for several weeks and then disappears for months or even years.
-The pain from a duodenal ulcer can be worse before meals when the stomach is empty and can be quickly relieved by eating but usually recurs a few hours afterwards.
+The pain from a duodenal ulcer can worse before meals when the stomach is empty and can quickly relieved by eating but usually recurs a few hours afterwards.
 By contrast, pain caused by a gastric ulcer is often worse after food.

 Complication of Peptic Ulcer

 - The most common complication of peptic ulcer is bleeding as the ulcer becomes deeper and erodes into nearby blood vessels.